 The Executive Directors are responsible for the day to day management of this Company, as well as other Group entities.
-They are employed and paid by the parent company Orbit Group Limited.
+They are employed and paid by the parent entity Orbit Group Limited.

-Expenses paid during the year on behalf of Board members amounted to £8,000 (2021: £3,000).
+Expenses paid during the year on behalf of Board members amounted to £2,000 (2022: £8,000).